 No, they fool themselves with “clever insights” and fairy tales instead of doing physics.
 They count on “guiding principles”, they are under the spell of the gauge and other principles.
 Sticking to them is like being possessed.
 This fact underlines the shaky grounds the modern QFT is based on.

-We may not dope ourselves with self-fooling and self-flattering.
+We have no right to dope ourselves with self-fooling and self-flattering.
 The conceptual problems have not been resolved, let us recognize it.

 (To be updated.)

 Laurie M. Brown (editor).
 Renormalization From Lorentz to Landau (and beyond), 1993, Springer-Verlag, the talk of Max Dresden.

 Kerson Huang, A Critical History of Renormalization, http://arxiv.org/abs/1310.5533

 H. Lorentz, Landau-Lifshitz, R. Feynman, etc.